Best kefir in Australia reviewed

 good microbial diversity

-approachable, clean flavour
+approachable, clean and creamy flavour

 made from fresh milk (not milk powders)